astronomer/docs/astro/cli-release-notes.md

 ### Bug Fixes

 - Fixed an issue were the command `astrocloud deployment variable create —load` would break if the specified .env file had a comment in it
-- Fixed an issue were Deployment API Keys would break if used locally by some user
+- Fixed an issue were Deployment API Keys would break if used locally by some users

 ## v1.4.0